aadilshabier/chess-fow/README.md

 ## Description

-Multiplayer chess with (upcoming) fog of war mode.
+Chess with (upcoming) fog of war mode.

 ## Features